 Saul Ewing's Tax Practice consists of attorneys with a range of backgrounds.
 For example, our attorneys’ credentials include:

-- The President of the American College of Tax Counsel
+- A former President of the American College of Tax Counsel

 - The former Chair of the Federal Taxation Committee of the Chicago Bar Association

 - A former Vice Chair of the American Bar Association Section of Taxation